 Director – Class of 2006

 Holly is a marketing manager for KentuckyOne Health, providing public relations and communications support for Jewish Hospital Shelbyville and the organization’s accountable care organization, KentuckyOne Health Partners.
 Prior to joining the Jewish Hospital organization, Husband served as Bingham Fellows Director for the Leadership Louisville Foundation.
 She is a graduate of the University of Louisville.
-She and her husband, Tony, have two children – William, a research analyst for Commonwealth Bank, and Caroline, a senior at Christian Academy of Louisville.
-They are active and are active members of Centenary United Methodist Church.
+She and her husband, Tony, have two children – William, a research analyst for Commonwealth Bank, and Caroline, a student at Bellarmine University.
+They are active members of Centenary United Methodist Church.

 Executive Director – Class of 2012